scalabli/quo/docs/options.rst

 -----------------------

-quo can deal with alternative prefix characters other than ``-`` for options.
+quo can deal with alternative prefix characters other than ``-`` for apps.
 This is for instance useful if you want to handle slashes as parameters ``/`` or something similar.
 Note that this is strongly discouraged in general because quo wants developers to stay close to POSIX semantics.
 However in certain situations this can be useful: